frontiersusa/press-css/readme.md

 ## Using in other projects

-`cd` into your project directory and `npm i frontiersusa/press-css`.
+1. `cd` into your project directory and `npm i frontiersusa/press-css`.
+2. Copy `tailwind.js` to your project's root

 ## CSS Support